Blog -

 You can collect as much information as needed, map custom information to custom fields in Pipedrive, and embed your forms anywhere on your WordPress site.

-In this step-by-step tutorial, you’ll learn how to connect your WordPress site to Pipedrive via Gravity Forms and Zapier, which is a popular automation service that lets you connect your forms to over 4,000 apps (including Pipedrive!).
+In this step-by-step tutorial, you’ll learn how to connect your WordPress site to Pipedrive via Gravity Forms and Zapier, the popular automation service that lets you connect your forms to over 8,000 apps (including Pipedrive!).

 For this example, we’ll set up a WordPress form that creates a new deal in Pipedrive when someone submits the form.